 Do Medicare Supplement and Medicare Advantage Plans adhere to the same rules as Medicare Part B?

-As we explain here, “Medicare and Medicare Advantage (MA) plans have similar structures, because MA plans are required to (at minimum):
+As we explain in this blog post, “Medicare and Medicare Advantage (MA) plans have similar structures, because MA plans are required to (at minimum):

 - offer the same benefits that traditional Medicare provides to its beneficiaries, and